 It’s getting harder and harder to get your customer’s attention.
-They are deluged with information, so they scan-click-delete.
+They are deluged with information — so they scan-click-delete.

 Yet they cry out in the night for someone to explain things simply.

 One technique stands out above all the rest – teaching.
+Passionate students become passionate clients.

 Best of all, you get to share what you know with your audience, which empowers and inspires them.